Blue Heelers: episode guide

 Episode 7.13 (266)

-Ben's response to a state of graffiti attacks on Mt Thomas signs and icons is to suggest a policy of zero tolerance of all minor offences.
-Ben and Jo certainly do not see eye to eye on zero tolerance and its effectiveness, and when they become involved with a group of young street kids squatting in a house, their differing approaches are put to the test, and their working relationship becomes strained.
+Ben's response to a state of graffiti attacks on Mt Thomas signs and icons is to suggest a policy of zero tolerance to all minor offences.
+Ben and Jo certainly do not see eye-to-eye on zero tolerance and its effectiveness, and when they become involved with a group of young street kids squatting in a house, their differing approaches are put to the test, and their working relationship becomes strained.
 Jo seems to be proven right when first the squat the kids live in is bulldozed, and then one of them narrowly escapes injury in a charity bin fire, but Ben stands his ground.
 Ben and Jo must put aside their personal differences to discover that the most useful part of zero tolerance is tolerance itself.

 Guest Starring: Ross Williams as Bill Morrison, Max Garner Gore as Ollie Jones, Rebecca Ritters as Libby Orr, Talia Krape as Tania Carmichael, Verity Higgins as Ruth Cohen, Marita Wilcox as Alison Carmichael, James Kemp as Hayden Morrison, Irene Guzowski as Lieutenant Morgan